Would you say your current self service support is a source of customer satisfaction?

 It Improves Internal Processes

-It’s also good for your contact center agents.
+It’s also good for the support agents or customer service representatives (CSRs) in your contact center.
 They likely have enough going on.
-Help them out by delegating repetitive requests to self service tools like a customer self service portal.
-Agents can work focus on core competencies and move from menial automated tasks to more meaningful processes.
-As companies struggle to find the right talent for customer service representative positions, this will only become more impactful.
+Help them out by delegating repetitive customer inquiries to self service tools like a customer self service portal.
+CSRs can work focus on core competencies and move from menial automated tasks to more meaningful processes.
+As companies struggle to find the right talent for CSR positions, this will only become more impactful.

 Breaking down this concept further, we see self-service supporting teams in key areas: